CyberHappenings logo

 Hide ▲

 A critical insecure deserialization vulnerability in Cisco Secure Firewall Management Center (FMC) Software, tracked as CVE-2026-20131 (CVSS 10.0), is being actively exploited by the Interlock ransomware group to gain unauthenticated remote root access on unpatched systems.
 The flaw enables unauthenticated remote attackers to bypass authentication and execute arbitrary Java code with root privileges via crafted HTTP requests to a specific endpoint.
 Exploitation has been observed as a zero-day since January 26, 2026, more than a month before public disclosure and patch availability.
-The attack chain includes post-exploitation tooling such as custom JavaScript/Java RATs, PowerShell reconnaissance scripts, Linux reverse proxy configuration tools, memory-resident web shells, and ConnectWise ScreenConnect for persistence.
-Compromised environments are being leveraged for ransomware operations and secondary monetization.
+Cisco issued its first advisory for CVE-2026-20131 on March 4, 2026, and Amazon Threat Intelligence confirmed active exploitation by Interlock starting in late January.
+CISA added the vulnerability to its Known Exploited Vulnerabilities (KEV) catalog and ordered federal agencies to patch by March 22, 2026, under BOD 22-01.
+Post-exploitation tooling includes custom JavaScript/Java RATs, PowerShell reconnaissance scripts, Linux reverse proxy configuration tools, memory-resident web shells, and ConnectWise ScreenConnect for persistence.
+Compromised environments are leveraged for ransomware operations and secondary monetization.
+AWS’s detailed analysis reveals additional post-exploitation components such as a memory-resident backdoor intercepting HTTP requests, Volatility for RAM credential parsing, and Certify for Active Directory Certificate Services misconfiguration exploitation.

 Timeline